iOS or Android: Which platform first?

 Still, one of the most common questions we receive about the development process is whether we recommend building both iOS and Android versions of an app simultaneously or just one at a time.
 And if app development for each platform occurs at different times, should iOS development or Android development come first?

-We touch on this question in Chapter 3 of our book InspiringApps: A Business Perspective on Building Mobile Apps, but we will provide more insight on this debated topic here.
+We touch on this question in Chapter 3 of our book InspiringApps: A Business Perspective on Building Mobile Apps.
+In this article, we’ll provide more insight into this debated topic.

 Should we develop iOS & Android at the same time?